lessthanoptimal/BoofCV/README.md

 ```

 All the code for what you see is in boofcv/examples and boofcv/demonstrations.
 Example code is designed to be easy to understand so look there first.

+Click [HERE](applications/readme.md) for instruction on building and running Applications.
+There you can calibrate cameras, create QR codes, batch scan for QR codes, batch downsample images, ... etc.

 ## Maven Central Repository